Skip to main content

 WDFW Vehicle Access Pass: This access pass is valid for WDFW land only.
 Most annual hunting, fishing and trapping licenses include a complimentary Vehicle Access Pass, which allows you to park at WDFW wildlife areas, boat launches and other water access sites.
 If your annual license does not come with a complimentary Vehicle Access Pass, or you would like to access WDFW land without purchasing a license, you must purchase a Discover Pass.

 Discover Pass: This pass is valid for Washington State Parks, Washington Department of Natural Resources (DNR) and WDFW land.
 To park at recreational properties owned or managed by State Parks, or DNR you will need a Discover Pass.
 This is the only parking pass available for State Parks and DNR lands.
 However, if parking on WDFW land or using WDFW water access sites, either a Vehicle Access Pass or Discover Pass may be used.
-For more information on the Discover Pass, visit: https://www.discoverpass.wa.gov.
+For more information about park access and fees, visit the official Discover Pass website.

 Permit